-These beautiful, hand thrown cups have been created in collaboration with our coffee team here at Saint Espresso.
+These beautiful, hand thrown cups (and now full ceramic collection!) have been created in collaboration with our coffee team here at Saint Espresso.
 They were crafted by hand in East London by the super talented Dimitris Papailias, owner of throwing muses, just around the corner from our Hackney Wick Roastery.
-We wanted to provide not only a natural feeling and stylish cup, but also to enhance your drinking experience.
+We wanted to provide a natural and stylish ceramic range with an aim to enhance your home brewing experience.

 We are really proud of this collaboration and are excited for you to enjoy them when brewing at home.
 Our fascination for the pottery process grows as we caught up with Dimi to find out a little more about the world of ceramics...